npate21/Shipment-delays-and-inventory-performance-dashboard/README.md

 ---

 ### 5. What should someone do about it?
-- **Reallocate order volume** away from consistently underperforming fulfillment centers
+- **Reallocate order volume away from consistently underperforming regions and warehouses** (notably European markets and Puerto Rico) toward higher-performing fulfillment centers, especially during peak demand periods.
-- Use high-performing centers as benchmarks for process improvements
+- **Standardize best-practice processes from top-performing fulfillment centers** and replicate them across underperforming locations, focusing on shipment handling during high-volume orders.
+- **Prioritize inventory replenishment for high-demand categories** (e.g., Women’s Apparel) to prevent recurring stockouts that directly trigger fulfillment delays, rather than increasing total inventory across all categories.
-- Monitor **% delayed shipments and avg. delay days weekly** using the dashboard
+- **Monitor % delayed shipments and average delay days on a weekly cadence** using the dashboard to identify early warning signals before backlogs accumulate.
-- Implement capacity planning adjustments during forecasted high-volume periods

-**Result:** A data-driven, scalable approach to fulfillment optimization that measurably reduces delays and improves customer experience.
+- **Implement proactive capacity planning tied to order volume forecasts**, adjusting staffing, inventory positioning, and fulfillment routing ahead of anticipated demand spikes.

+**Expected outcome:** Reduced shipment delays, better inventory utilization, and sustained delivery performance at scale.